SanliFaez/OS4Physicists/Roles_and_Responsibilities.md

 ### Students:
 + Actively participate in the lectures and cohort meetings
-+ Perform the projects in teams and present the results
++ Perform the projects in teams and present their results
-+ Organise the mentor and expert meetings
-+ Report on their progress to the course coordinator

-### Mentors:
-+ Regularly monitor the progress of the project (30 minutes/week)
-+ Provide advice on project steps or suggest an expert or reading materials
-+ Provide feedback to the mentee to consider
-+ Provide feedback to the course coordinator at the end of the course
++ Provide timely feedback when they face difficulty with following the assignment instructions

-### Experts:
+### Teaching assistants (TA):
 + Occasionally provide advice for some steps in the project
 + Troubleshoot or assist the students to solve technical issues
++ Monitor the students progress

 ### Lecturers:
 + Present inspiring lectures on the selected topics
 + Provide a list of reading material for peer-instructions
-+ When necessary, moderate the peer-instruction sessions
++ When required, moderate the peer-instruction sessions

 ### Coordinators:
 + Organise the lectures time-table
-+ Monitor the students progress
 + Moderate the cohort meetings
 + Assign the final grades

-## Expectations for a mentor-student relationship:
+## Expectations for a lecturer/TA-student relationship:

 #### Students are responsible for:
-+ Organising the mentor and expert meetings.
++ Asking for help or clarification.
-+ Reporting on their progress to the mentor and the course coordinators.
++ Reporting on their progress to the TA and the course coordinators.

-#### Mentors are asked to:
+#### TAs are asked to:
 + Regularly monitor the progress of the project (8 sessions, 30 minutes each).
 + Provide advice on project steps or suggest an expert or reading materials when needed.
 + Provide feedback to the students to consider.
 + Provide feedback to the course coordinator at the end of the course.

-## Recommended to mentors
+## Recommendations for TAs

 ### Do
 + Create a comfortable environment that allows individuals to share ideas openly.